-While lots of artists have intense fans.
-Ocean stans stand apart from other fandoms, such as Nicki Minaj's Barbz or Beyonce's Beyhive.
+While lots of artists have intense fans, Ocean's stand apart from other fandoms, such as Nicki Minaj's Barbz or Beyonce's Beyhive.
 "They are chill, welcoming, opening, and passionate," said Pesek.
 "A lot of standoms you have are defensive and aggressive.
-There's nothing wrong with that, but with Fran Ocean you just don't find that.
-He attracts these stans that are emotive and down to Earth and appreciative of good music."
+There's nothing wrong with that, but with Frank Ocean, you just don't find that.
+He attracts these stans who are emotive and down to Earth and appreciative of good music."

 Jamie Pesek (left), TeamFrankDaily manager, St. Louis

 He was going on at crazy hours, sometimes like 3 in the morning.
 So someone in the thread had the idea that we should make a group chat where we could alert everyone if he was back.
-We would stay up all night watching the stream and talking to each other.
+We would stay up all night watching the stream and talking to one another.

-The next morning I like felt like I was drunk because I was still thinking about Endless.
-And then he released "Nikes" and I thought I couldn't ever love anything more than that.
+The next morning, I felt like I was drunk because I was still thinking about Endless.
+And then he released "Nikes," and I thought I couldn't ever love anything more than that.
 I was listening to it on these big speakers in my new apartment.
 I hadn't even met my neighbors yet, but I'm sure that they all hated me.

 It was an enormous moment when I finally heard some music on the livestream because I had been waiting so long.
-I hooked up my computer to my TV and watched it while I chatted with everyone in the Subreddit.
+I hooked up my computer to my TV and watched it while I chatted with everyone in the subreddit.
 We didn't know if we were going to get an iTunes version or anything.
-Towards the end of it, he walks to the top stairs and we are all like, Is he going to jump?!
+Toward the end of it, he walks to the top stairs, and we are all like, Is he going to jump?!
 What's about to happen?
-Then there's that flash of color and the stream cuts.
+Then there's that flash of color, and the stream cuts.
 I was low key crying trying to figure out what was going on.